Downsend School

 Downsend School is a co-educational independent school for pupils aged between six months and sixteen.
 In 2020, Downsend became a through-school, offering a three-year GCSE.
 It is located in Leatherhead, Ashtead and Epsom, in Surrey, UK.

-It is a school for boys and girls, and takes on pupils from 6 months to 16 years of age across its four schools in Ashtead, Epsom and Leatherhead.
+It is a school for boys and girls, and takes on pupils from 6 months to 18 years of age across its four schools in Ashtead, Epsom and Leatherhead.
 The school does not have charitable status, being run as a business by Cognita Schools Limited.
 As of 2025, Downsend's executive head is Rebecca Tear.

 History

 Downsend was founded, owned for nearly a century, and headmastered by three generations of the Linford family.
 A. H. Linford had started Peterborough Lodge, a preparatory school for about 100 boys aged 5 to 15, including 5 to 10 boarders, at 143 Finchley Road, Hampstead, about 1898.
 During the First World War he opened Downsend for the boarders from Peterborough Lodge, and in 1940 after the beginning of the Second World War the two schools amalgamated at the Downsend site between Leatherhead and Ashtead.
 A. H. Linford's son Cedric T. Linford became headmaster.

-For about a year from 1942 the boarders were taken out of the London area to Hurstpierpoint College in Sussex, where they were under the control of the mathematics master, Denys Straker.
+For about a year from 1942 the boarders were taken out of the London area to Hurstpierpoint College in Sussex, where they were under the control of the mathematics master.
 C. T. Linford remained headmaster, also teaching Latin and Greek, until his son Christopher J. Linford took over in 1968.
 The school was run as a non-denominational preparatory school for boys aged 8 to 13.
 In 1968 the school had 220 boys; Christopher Linford expanded the business to four schools in the area educating a total of around 900 boys and girls.
 In 2002 no one in the family was willing to take on the responsibility of running the school and it was sold to Asquith Court Schools Ltd.

+In 2024, it was announced that Executive Headteacher Ian Thorpe would be stepping down from his role after 12 years of service, with incoming Executive Headteacher Rebecca Tear taking over the position from September 2025.

+Downsend Sixth officially opened in September 2025, making history for Downsend School with its first cohort of 11 pupils.

-The school
+The School

-Downsend is situated at 1 Leatherhead Road, Leatherhead, Surrey KT22 8TJ, just outside Ashtead.
-Three Little Downsend Nursery and Pre-preps are located in Epsom, Leatherhead and Ashtead, all surrounding the main site.
-The structure of the school is as follows: Little Downsend Ashtead caters for children aged 6 months to 4 years.
-Little Downsend Epsom and Leatherhead educate children from the age of 2 (First Steps) to age 7 (Year 2).
-The Main School in Leatherhead educates children from Year 3 to Year 11.
+Downsend is located at 1 Leatherhead Road, Leatherhead, Surrey KT22 8TJ, just outside Ashtead.
+The school operates across multiple sites in the local area, including three Little Downsend nursery and pre-prep locations in Epsom, Leatherhead and Ashtead.

+The school structure is as follows: Little Downsend Ashtead provides care and education for children aged 6 months to 4 years.
+Little Downsend Epsom and Leatherhead cater for children from age 2 (First Steps) through to age 7 (Year 2).
+The main school in Leatherhead educates pupils from Year 3 to Year 11.
+Downsend Sixth, the school's sixth form campus, is located in central Leatherhead and provides A Level education for students in Year 12 and Year 13.